cctsao1008/TMR/README.md

          V2.0

+             + CAN bus and transceiver  IC ( TJA1050 or MAX3051 )

              Under construction, I have ideas, but I do not have money to do, haha, If you want co-work with me or any idea on V2.0, please email, or you want to donate to TMR V2.0.